 Prerequisite: ARTS 251.
-This is a continuation of ARTS 251 with advanced applications in the construction processes, including addition, subtraction, and manipulation.
-The instructor will demonstrate a wide range of advanced techniques including, but not limited to, sculpture in various mediums, jewelry design/mechanisms, metalsmithing, mold-making, casting, carving, assemblage, and production.
+This is a continuation of ARTS 251 with advanced applications in the processes, including addition, construction subtraction, and manipulation.
+The instructor will demonstrate a wide range of advanced techniques including, but not limited to, sculpture in various design/mechanisms, mediums. iewelrv metalsmithing, mold-making, casting, carving, assemblage, and production.
 Students will continue to learn about the history and cultural meaning of sculpture from ancient to contemporary times.
 Three semester credit hours.